WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 *After this lesson, you will be able to:*

-- Contrast class components with functional components.
+- Compare and contrast class components with functional components.
 - Rewrite class components into functional components.

 ---

 ## Components

-Functional Components vs. Presentational Components
+### Functional Components vs. Presentational Components

 <aside class="notes">

 **Talking Points:**

 - So far, we've been building components using the `class` syntax.
-As you've seen, this allows us to utilize changing values through `state` and build custom class methods.
-React **class** components also give us properties that we don't always need, namely `state`, methods like `setState`, and lifecycle methods (more about this later).
+As you've seen, this allows us to utilize changing values through state and build custom class methods.
+React **class** components also give us properties that we don't always need, namely `state`, methods like `setState()`, and life-cycle methods (more on these later).

 - Some components are purely presentational.
-They take `props` and render UI.
-As a React class, these components usually just contain a `render` method.
+They take props and render UI.
+As a React class, these components usually just contain a `render()` method.

 </aside>